What Is Sleep Hypnosis and Does It Actually Work?

-Breathing: This section includes conscious breathing that brings the recipient even deeper into relaxation.
+Breathing: This section includes conscious breathing that brings the recipient deeper into relaxation.

-The suggestion: The longest and final portion of the hypnosis, this includes guided imagery that plants the desired result into the listener’s subconscious mind.
+The suggestion: The longest and final portion of sleep hypnosis includes guided imagery that plants the desired result into the listener’s subconscious mind.

 You may be wondering if hypnosis is wishful thinking or if it works.
 Thankfully, there’s extensive research on the effects of sleep hypnosis.